littlepriceonu/itsb1ng.github.io/selfbot.md

 ---
 > # BingBot Self-Bot
 > Simple Discord Self-Bot that contains Hypixel API capabilities
 > BingBot is a Self-Bot designed and coded by bing#0001.
-It offers some configuration and lists the available commands via commands.json
+It offers some configuration and lists the available commands via commands.txt

 | [BingBot Official Discord](https://discord.gg/d6TB9xUBgj){: .btn}{: .mx-auto.d-block :}